leonspringer/Bing-Search-Bot/README.md

   V1.0

 	- Initial Commit
 	- Successfully accumulates 15 points in a few minutes
 	- Prints out current point count

   V1.1 Updates:
 	- Handles if current weekday is tuesday of may, which means more points!

   V1.2 Updateos:
 	- Removed link clinking, switched to chromedriver in preparation for mobile search update.

   V1.3 Updates:
 	- Added the abilty to have email and password outside of file in accounts.txt

+  V1.4 Updates:
+	- Added mobile search emulation!
+	- Moved search options for future parameterization.